Risas y Sonrisas is a unique and truly complete elementary Spanish curriculum!

 ASL is optional and the program can be taught without this element, but we strongly recommend you give it a try.
 Experiment and find out how students respond with and without ASL and do what works best for your class!

-The School Program includes one Textbook and one Set of Workbooks for teacher reference.
-It also includes the Online Program Instructor/Single User License with content and dashboard to add student logins.
+The School Program includes one Student Book and one Set of Activity Workbooks for teacher reference.
+It also includes a one-year Instructor License to the Online Program with access to all digital content content and a classroom management dashboard.

-Even if you can’t get a Student Textbook for each student, we recommend you keep a set for the class and use them year after year with different groups of students.
+Even if it’s not feasible to purchase a Student Book for each student each year, we recommend you purchase a single set for the classroom and use them year after year with different groups of students.

-The Cognate Folder is a beautiful folder with 160 colorful illustrations of easy vocabulary words in 14 different categories.
-Besides using it to save handouts, it is a great tool to use with frequently used Q&A, to plug-in different vocabulary in easy conversations.
+Finally, the Cognate Folder is a beautiful folder with 160 colorful illustrations of easy vocabulary words in 14 different categories.
+Besides being useful for saving handouts, it is a convenient place to find easy-to-learn words that you can mix in with the Q&A for extra practice and variation..

-Please call (512) 219-0225 or send us an email and provide the reason for your return.
-Once we have received the returned product in re-selling condition, you will be refunded your purchase price minus the S&H charges.
+If you decide within 30 days of purchase not to continue teaching with Risas y Sonrisas, please call (512) 219-0225 or send us an email and provide the reason for your return.
+Once we have received the returned product in resalable condition, you will be refunded your purchase price minus the S&H charges.

 Our basic volume discount is to give 10% off when you buy 5 or more of the same item, 15% when you buy 20 or more, and 20% when you buy 50 or more.

 All Risas y Sonrisas materials are copyrighted.
-You may not make copies of any of them for any purpose.
+Please do not make copies of any of our materials for any purpose.

-The School Program and the Homeschool Program each come with downloadable Blackline Masters that may be reproduced and distributed among your students only.
+The School Program and the Homeschool Program each come with downloadable and printable Blackline Masters.
+Feel free to reproduce these materials and distribute them among your students.
 This is the only exception.